cutright/DVH-Analytics-Bokeh/README.md

 <img src='https://cloud.githubusercontent.com/assets/4778878/26684430/99fc183e-46ac-11e7-9e41-b768141212d5.png' align='right' width='300' alt="DVH Analytics screenshot">

 DVH Analytics is a code to help radiation oncology departments build an in-house database of treatment planning data for the purpose of historical comparisons.

-This code is still in development; please contact the developer if  you are interested in testing.
+This code is still in development.
+Please contact the developer if  you are interested in testing.

 This code builds a SQL database of DVHs and various planning parameters from DICOM files (i.e., Plan, Structure, Dose).
 Currently, only photon and electron plans have been tested with Philips Pinnacle,